 Pomeranian has more chances of getting dental diseases than most of the other dog breeds.
-If not taken care of their teeth, they are more like to lose their teeth that can further lead to some serious issues such as damage to the heart, liver, kidneys, and joints.
+If not taken care of their teeth, they are more like to lose their teeth which can further lead to some serious issues such as damage to the heart, liver, kidneys, and joints.
 Luckily, by cleaning your dog’s teeth regularly, you may cut the chances of dental diseases and infections.

-Pomeranians and/or Pomskies may also inherit Hyperuricosuria (HU) which leads to stones in the pup’s bladder and sometimes in Kidneys.
+Pomeranians and/or Pomskies may also inherit Hyperuricosuria (HU) which leads to stones in the pup’s bladder and sometimes in the Kidneys.
 It is recommended to conduct a DNA test to have a conclusion prior to breeding.

-The trachea is a tractable tube that is responsible for keeping the airway open so the dogs can breathe without any hurdle.
+The trachea is a tractable tube that is responsible for keeping the airway open so the dogs can breathe without any hurdles.
 Sometimes it becomes weak in certain breeds such as Lhasa Apso, Toy Poodle, Chihuahua, and Shih Tzu.
 In tracheal collapse, your dog will not be able to breathe smoothly.

 So, these were some of the genetic conditions that a Pomsky puppy may inherit from its parents.
 To avoid such issues, try to get your puppy from a reputable Pomsky breeder that breeds its dogs as per the standards.